 Olympic weightlifting is a weight class sport, meaning you compete against athletes that are within your particular weight range (plus gender and age range).
-A few days ago, the International Weightlifting Federation (IWF) announced new weightlifting categories, which hadn’t changed essentially since 1998 – there was one extra category added for women in 2017.
+A few days ago, the International Weightlifting Federation (IWF) announced new weightlifting categories, which hadn’t changed essentially since 1998 (there was a minor change in 2017: one extra category added for women).

 Current weightlifting categories

 There are 2 sets of categories, one for competitions organised by the IWF and one for the Olympic games (approved for Tokyo 2020), which is essentially a subset of the former.

 These are the changes for men’s weight classes (seniors and masters):